Study.eu

 Transport

-Getting around in Helsinki is very convenient thanks to its advanced public transport system.
-And while Helsinki may be located on the outskirts of Europe, it is well-connected to the rest of Europe and the world.
+Helsinki is the northernmost capital of the European Union - just a tiny bit further up than Stockholm, Sweden.
+While it may be located on the outskirts of the continent, it is well-connected to the rest of Europe and the world.
 Helsinki-Vantaa airport offers about 130 non-stop destinations around the globe.
 Good news for Asian exchange and degree students: Finnair specialises in long-haul connections to East Asia, particularly China.

 You might be interested in this: